Last week, the world learned about the Ben Affleck and Jennifer Garner

 child custody cannot be addressed in a prenuptial agreement, the family court decides.

-Contact a Los Angeles family lawyer at Claery & Green, LLP for a free case evaluation!
+Contact Claery & Hammond, LLP for a free case evaluation!